 Transatlantic Educational Leadership Academy

 Join the Transatlantic Educational Leadership Academy to expand your leadership knowledge through international collaboration.
 Participants will engage with both U.S.- and German-based instructional leaders, benefit from personalized one-on-one coaching, and gain insights from experts with over 120 years of collective experience.
 This comprehensive, year-long academy is designed to strengthen leadership skills and deepen understanding of educational leadership across diverse contexts in the U.S. and Germany.
 The experience includes intercontinental travel, school visits in Atlanta and Munich, meaningful cross-cultural exchange, and interactive in-person and virtual sessions.
-Apply now to take part in this transformational learning experience.
+Register now to take part in this transformational learning experience.

 Your Experience Includes: